-We prepare our financial statements in conformity with GAAP.
+We prepare our financial statements in conformity with generally accepted accounting principles ("GAAP").
 The preparation of these financial statements requires us to make estimates and use assumptions that affect the reported amounts of assets, liabilities and related disclosures at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.